oist/docker-www-php7/README.md

-This is a dockerized version of www.oist.jp.
+This is a dockerized version of www.oist.jp using PHP7 and nginx.
 It will be available at www.oist.dev after this setup

 ## Requirements